Definition

 The computed function is , whereby .

-Note: The same Turing machine , applied on number pairs, computes , whereby:
+Note: The same Turing machine , when the pair is encoded on the tape as , computes , whereby: